agency-library/agency/agency/detail/executor_traits/README.md

 `select_`*function-overload-name*`_implementation`.
 The result of this metafunction is a tag type selected from the corresponding namespace.

-The selected implementation of each executor_traits operation is invoked via tag-based dispatch.
+The selected implementation of each `executor_traits` member function is invoked via tag-based dispatch.